To define a request attribute based on web request data:

 - Web request URL or one of its constituents, like the path or a query parameter

-In the later two cases you can not only capture the necessary information, you can also choose if you are interested in the calling side of a web request (the client) or the processing side (the server).
+In the last two cases you can not only capture the necessary information, you can also choose if you are interested in the calling side of a web request (the client) or the processing side (the server).
 These sources are all technology independent and work everywhere.
 There are also some sources that are specific to certain technologies.

 These two are specific to Java servlets and ASP.NET respectively.
 They are available with Dynatrace version 1.163+.
 In both cases the application can hold a complex object in such an attribute, and OneAgent will convert it to a string upon capture.
 This can have side effects, so be careful with what you capture.